 Maximize your efficiency while maintaining your cost with Freight Scouts LTL shipping services.
 Take advantage of our robust network of national and regional LTL carriers and team of experts to help best fit your needs.

-Freight Scouts, a PBD Worldwide Company, has six domestic distribution centers and one international distribution center totaling over 532,000 square feet of space.
+Freight Scouts, a PBD Worldwide Company, has six domestic distribution centers totaling in over 550,000 square feet of space.
 Our nationwide fulfillment network provides two-day ground delivery to almost anywhere in the U.S. and allows you to split inventory across facilities to provide faster shipping options to customers at a reduced cost.

 Each of our distribution centers provides efficient, organized and accurate processes and procedures, along with a safe, clean environment.